 - I set the passing score at 100% if you should ace the assignment.
 In reality, there is no passing grade.
 Whatever you get on your last attempt is your final score.
-That is, you are graded on accuracy but not the number of attempts.
+You are graded on accuracy but not the number of attempts.
 There is a difference between “passing” and getting full credit.
-If you get 70/100 on your final attempt, you “pass,” but you do not score a 100.
+If you get 70/100 on your final attempt, you “pass,” but you do not score 100.

 - I set the passing score of less than 100% on a few assignments if you might not get every question right.
 Any score above that score is rounded up to 100%.
 For example, if the passing score is 90%, and you get 93%, your score is rounded up to 100%.
 I do the rounding up in a separate spreadsheet.
 You will see only the raw score online.